GenieTim/PieceAnalyzer/README.md

 as well as `yarn install` (make sure you have [yarn](https://classic.yarnpkg.com/en/) installed first).

 Additionally, you will require a database and put the credentials in a way that Symfony can find them.
-Checkout [./.env.dist](./.env.dist) as an overvew over the parameters, which have to be set.
+Checkout [./.env.dist](./.env.dist) as an overview over the parameters, which have to be set.

 Then, you will want to build the project: run `./bin/update.sh` to compile all assets etc.